blauharley/HTML5CanvasZoom-CropImage/readme.md

 ```

-<p>Initalize an instance of type ImageZoomer.
+<p>Initalize an instance of type ImageZoomer by passing some preferences into ImageZoomer constructor.
 And you are done!</p>

 ```javascript